FabianGermany/FaceRecognitionRobot/README.md

 # FaceRecognitionRobot
-University Project, work still in prgress
+University Project, work still in progress

 ## Instructions
 Run "Create_new_embeddings.py" once and if the list of learnt people is changed.